brouhaha/a2zip/README.md

 version 2 interpreters, did not have any more specific interpreter revision identification.
 Later version 3 interpreter revisions for the Apple II had a revision letter, with revisions A, B, E, H, K, and M known to exist.
-Of the lettered revisions, only B is currently represented here.
+Of the lettered revisions, only A and B are currently represented here.

 Version 3 revision A added support for the Apple IIe 80-column text mode, with upper and lower case display, and allowed the user to select a slot number for the